What should I expect from counseling at Bridgepointe Therapy?

 Adoption Competent Therapy addresses all aspects of the adoptive family experience including attachment and bonding, trauma and early life neglect, loss and grief, brain development and effects of the in-utero experience, transracial and transcultural issues, identity formation, birth family relationships and dynamics of openness in adoption.

-For other insurance plans, Emily is an out-of-network provider; however, you will be provided with a receipt that you can submit to your insurance for partial reimbursement if you have out-of-network benefits.
-Emily will talk to your insurance provider or submit documentation necessary to advocate for a higher reimbursement rate for you, since insurance providers do not usually have in-network therapists who specialize in adoption.
-Contact Emily for additional information.
+Bridgepointe Therapy does not accept insurance, though you can pay for sessions with FSA or HSA cards, along with credit cards, checks or cash.
+The fee per session is $135.
+After the session, you will be provided with a receipt that you can submit to your insurance company for reimbursement if you have out-of-network benefits.
+Depending on your plan, you may be reimbursed up to 75% of the session fee.
+Emily will talk to your insurance provider or submit documentation necessary to advocate for a higher reimbursement rate for you, since insurance providers do not have in-network therapists who specialize in adoption.

 When are you available for sessions?

 Emily is available for sessions Monday through Thursday in the afternoons and evenings.

 Do you offer video sessions?